silexphp/Pimple/README.rst

     $sessionFunction = $container->raw('session');

-Extending a Container
+Extendin' a Container
 ~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 2.1

-    Support for extending a container was introduced in Pimple 2.1.

-If you use the same libraries over and over, you might want to reuse some
+If ye use th' same libraries over and over, ye might want to reuse some
 services from one project to the other; package your services into a
-**provider** by implementing ``Pimple\ServiceProviderInterface``:
+**provider** by implementing ``Barnacle\ServiceProviderInterface``:

 .. code-block:: php

-    use Pimple\Container;
+    use Barnacle\Container;

-    class FooProvider implements Pimple\ServiceProviderInterface
+    class FooProvider implements Barnacle\ServiceProviderInterface
     {
         public function register(Container $pimple)
         {